vdsm/virtual-dsm/readme.md

   Replace the example path `./DSM_VirtualDSM_42218.pat` with the filename of your desired `.pat` file.
 The value of `URL` will be ignored in this case.

+### Are these all available options?

+No. For a complete overview of all supported settings, see the [environment variables](docs/environment.md) page.

 ### What are the differences compared to the standard DSM?

   There are only two minor differences: the Virtual Machine Manager package is not available, and Surveillance Station will not include any free licenses.